The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 Ramen

-This isn’t your typical ramen and there are no instant noodle packages we’re including today in this Japan food guide.
+You won’t find any instant noodle packages in this Japan food guide.
 This ramen is as fresh as it gets.
-Ramen is a soup noodle dish that is made with thin noodles typically served in a pork or occasionally chicken broth with a base of miso, salt, or
+Ramen is a soup noodle dish that is made with thin noodles typically served in pork or occasionally chicken-based broth with a base of miso, salt, or

 When eating ramen you’ll start by sampling the broth, after you can slurp your noodles so you can enjoy the broth and noodles together.
 As far as the other items go, you can eat them separately or together but it is most common to eat the egg separately (think of it as a side dish) and the mushrooms are meant to be eaten with the noodles.
 Don’t fear making a mess, slurp those noodles and enjoy!